Integration Process Overview

 1. Getting Your Developer JWT Token

 Before making most API calls, you need a short-lived JWT Bearer token.
-Exchange your permanent developer API key (found in the Developer Portal) for this token.
+Exchange your permanent developer API key (found in the Developer Portal) for this token.token

 field).
 Include this token in the Authorization: Bearer <token>